 - How Will I Know if My Endowment Is Making an Impact?

 - Who Can I Contact if I Have Questions?

 Why Create a New Foundation?

 The CSULB Research Foundation was formed in 1956 to administer grants, contracts, and non-philanthropic and non-state dollars.
 Its duties eventually expanded to include the management of philanthropic dollars and endowment.
 Like many universities in the United States, CSULB recently adopted a “two foundations” model that shifts responsibility for philanthropic activities to a separate entity — the CSULB 49er Foundation.
-Delegating duties in this way will allow the CSULB Research Foundation to return to its original mission and also will facilitate a more focused approach to promoting philanthropy and managing donated resources.
+Delegating duties in this way allows the CSULB Research Foundation to return to its original mission and also facilitates a more focused approach to promoting philanthropy and managing donated resources.